johnisaway285/anime_scraper/README.md

 > ```
 > pip3 install -r requirements.txt
 > ```
-> to get all the prerequsite modules all at once.
+> to get all the prerequsite modules installed all at once.

 If you know how to download otherwise, knock yourself out!
 For the sake of convenience, here is the command:
 ```